csantosbh/Lauen/docs/source/editor.rst

    isEditMode: function(), // Return true if the frontend is in editmode,
                            // or false if it is in preview mode.
    scene: THREE.Scene, // The ThreeJS scene object singleton.
-   getBoundingBox: function(), // Returns a new THREE.Mesh object containing a
+   createBoundingBox: function(), // Returns a new THREE.Mesh object containing a
                                   // wireframe rendered box.
+   createGroup: function(), // Returns a new THREE.Group object.
+Can be used to
+                            // create object hierarchies.
+   createMesh: function(modelPath), // Returns a new THREE.Mesh object containing
+                                    // a wireframe rendered model specified by
+                                    // modelPath.
    disableEditMode: function(), // Disables edit mode, entering in preview mode
    enableEditMode: function() // Enables edit mode, exiting preview mode